 If you’ve finally taken the plunge into installing a projector for your home theater, the next problem you need to solve is how to get what you want projected on the screen.
 Especially if you don’t have a dedicated content streaming box, this can be a sticky problem.
-It’s nice to cut out an entire component of the system and use the smartphone you already have to run your projector with streaming services, but how do you actually connect them?
+It’s nice to cut out an entire component of the system and use the smartphone you already have – like what can be done with a TV (our guide) -to run your projector with streaming services, but how do you actually connect them?

 To connect your Smartphone to a Projector: